 - Negotiate aggressively with insurance companies to maximize your settlement

 - Take your case to court, if the insurance company refuses to agree to a fair settlement

 What Evidence Will Be Used To Prove My Pedestrian Accident Case?

 If the motorist who hit you received a traffic ticket, you might assume that their insurer is obligated to offer you a settlement.
 But a police officer’s issuance of tickets or finding of fault in a pedestrian accident is generally not admissible in personal injury cases in South Carolina.
 A police officer may be called to court and provide testimony about the facts of the accidents as observed during the investigation.
 But the officer typically is not allowed to state an opinion of who is at fault.
 That is left for the civil jury to decide.

-When the Charleston injury attorneys of Joye Law Firm investigate a pedestrian accident, we look for the following types of evidence to prove liability:
+When the North Charleston injury attorneys of Joye Law Firm investigate a pedestrian accident, we look for the following types of evidence to prove liability: